menu

 Living in Baltimore

 Baltimore is a very large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
-With a population of 569,931 people and 206 associated neighborhoods, Baltimore is the largest community in Maryland.
-Baltimore has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 565,239 people and 206 associated neighborhoods, Baltimore is the largest community in Maryland.
+Much of the housing stock in Baltimore was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that Baltimore has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 13.37% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Baltimore telecommute to their jobs.
+Overall, about 15.89% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Baltimore is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The citizens of Baltimore are very well educated compared to the average community in the nation: 34.90% of adults in Baltimore have a bachelor's degree or even advanced degree.
+The population of Baltimore is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.43% of adults in Baltimore have a bachelor's degree or even advanced degree.

 Baltimore is an extremely ethnically-diverse city.
 The people who call Baltimore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Baltimore residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Baltimore include German, Irish, English, Italian, and Polish.